-When you want to install an app on your Mac, you have two options: you can either download the DMG file from the Mac App Store and install it by dragging it to the Applications folder or you can download the installer from a trusted source and install it on your Mac.
+To install an app on your Mac, you can either download it from the Mac App Store or a trusted source and drag it to the Applications folder.

 If you’re installing from the Mac App Store, you can directly install the app without doing anything else.
 But if you’re installing from a third-party source, you need to enable this function in System Preferences.

 Installing an app on macOS is a lot less complicated compared to other operating systems.
 But it doesn’t mean that it is flawless all the time.
 One of the not-so-common errors encountered during app installation is the OSStatus error 99999.
 This error doesn’t occur much often, but when it does, you’d be left scratching your head for answers because this can be quite tricky to handle.

 The OSStatus error 99999 usually happens after you install an app from a third-party source, regardless of whether it is an official or fake source.
 Even if you have enabled installing from a third-party source under System Preferences, there are still instances of this error message appearing and causing the app not to open.